ajbalara/COMP3005FinalProject_101217776/README.txt

 The application code can be run through running the ManagementSystem.java file in the src folder.

+The report can be found with the GitHub as well.

 Below is a link to a video demonstrating the functionality of the code: https://youtu.be/X70dqSV2Xfg